void

 Quote(s) from the novel

-Kostel svaté Kateřiny is mentioned in the same story as Rekrut Pech who was from nearby Dolní Bousov where this church is.
+Chrám svaté Kateřiny is mentioned in the same story as Rekrut Pech, who was from nearby Dolní Bousov where this church is.
+According to Pech, the church was from the 14th century and renovated by Count Václav Vratislav Netolický.

 Background

-Kostel svaté Kateřiny is the parish church in Dolní Bousov.
-According to local sources it was built in 1759 and 1760 in baroque style.
-There was probably a church there already, just as Rekrut Pech says.
+Chrám svaté Kateřiny is the parish church in Dolní Bousov.
+It was built in 1759 and 1760 in baroque style, apparently on the site of a wooden church that dated back to at least 1352[c].

 Quote(s) from the novel